jcpny1/jcpny1.github.io/_posts/2018-03-08-using_database_transactions.markdown

 Using this method, all the updates will fail if only one update fails.
 For this project, that wasn't a problem.
 The updates were fairly simple and should not fail unless there were some major database problem or if the app crashed.
 In that case, restarting would not be a problem.
 In the checking account transfer example given earlier, if we were to batch multiple account's transfers into a single transaction, we would need to provide a way to restart the updates while excluding the failing updates.
 Unless this was needed to yield acceptable performance, for code simplicity's sake, it would be best to have just the statements for a single account in a single transaction.

 ### *Conclusion*
-Database software packages tend to have their own way of dealing with large or long running transactions in terms of locking, rollback log utilization, mulituse concurrency, etc. So, it pays to read up on the particulars of the package you will be using.
+Database software packages (MySQL, Postgres, SQLite, etc.) tend to have their own way of dealing with large or long running transactions in terms of locking, rolling back, mulituser concurrency, etc. So, it pays to read up on the particulars of the package you will be using.